 Poverty can be a cyclical trap.
 For people to rise above poverty, they need education, proper health care, access to clean water, and job opportunities to help their financial situation.
 Unfortunately, many people in poverty are too poor to afford education or are stuck in areas without these resources.
 If a natural disaster or conflict strikes an impoverished area, then the already scarce resources are even more depleted.

 Around the world, poverty is on the decline.
 Since 1990, one-quarter of the world has risen above extreme poverty.
 Today, estimates for global poverty are approximately 8.6% of the world.
 People who live in extreme poverty live on $1.90 or less per day.

-Progress does not exist across all countries, as some countries with political instability or conflict, or are plagued by natural disasters have seen an increase of people living in poverty.
+Progress does not exist across all countries, as some countries with political instability or conflict or are plagued by natural disasters have seen an increase of people living in poverty.

 The United States has the fourth-highest poverty rate of 17.8%.
 Despite being the largest economy in the world, the U.S. also has a significant wealth inequality gap.
 The current poverty threshold in the United States is $25,700 for a family of four.
-This means that households of four that have a pre-tax income under $25,700 are considered to be living in poverty.
-Some regions and cities in the United States are more impoverished than others, and their poverty is exacerbated by high unemployment rates and a lack of high-paying jobs.
+This means that households of four with a pre-tax income under $25,700 are considered to be living in poverty.
+Some states are more impoverished than others, and their poverty is exacerbated by high unemployment rates and a lack of high-paying jobs.

 While poverty rates have made significant improvements over the past few decades, 736 million people live in extreme poverty, surviving on less than $1.90 per day.
 413 million of these people live in sub-Saharan Africa.
 Nineteen countries worldwide have poverty rates over 50%.
 Organizations such as World Bank and World Vision are actively working to reduce poverty around the world.